 SFAS No. 142 provides for a six-month transitional period for the Company to perform an initial assessment of whether there is an indication that goodwill is impaired.
-The Company expects to complete that analysis by June 30, 2002, as required.
-SFAS No. 142 also requires goodwill to be tested for impairment annually and if certain events occur.
+The Company has completed its initial assessment of goodwill impairment as of June 30, 2002 and has concluded that there is no indication of impairment.